gingerbread spice caramels

 - Remove from heat and carefully stir in vanilla, butter and spices.
 Take caution as caramel will violently bubble when vanilla is added.

 - Immediately pour caramel into prepared pan.
 Do not scrape the bottom of the pot into the pan.
+Sprinkle top with a light dusting of flaky sea salt.
 Cover and let stand at room temperature for at least 24 hours before cutting.

 - Invert caramel onto a cutting board lined with a piece of parchment paper.
 Carefully peel original parchment paper off of the caramel and cut into desired size with a large sharp knife.
-Wrap in 4×4 inch candy foil or wax paper.
+Wrap in 4x4 inch candy wrapper or wax paper.
 Store in an airtight container.